Why It’s Hurtful To Our Trees

 What You Can Do

 The city encourages residents to remove buckthorn from their own property.
 To do this, become familiar with buckthorn and methods of removal.
 For tips and methods of removal, please read our Buckthorn Brochure Friends of the Parks - A Guide to Buckthorn Busting (PDF).

 By request, the Public Works Department will pick up buckthorn from residential homes on Fridays from the end of May through the end of October.
 Residents are required to place the buckthorn in neat, manageable piles along the street curb.
 Please note that only buckthorn will be accepted.
 Pick up procedures (PDF) must be followed.
-To arrange for a pick-up from the end of May through the end of October, please complete the Buckthorn Pick Up Request form.
+To arrange for a pick-up from the end of May through the end of October, you must complete a Buckthorn Pick Up Request form.
 The deadline for same week pick up is 12:00pm on Thursdays.
 If a form is submitted after 12:00pm on Thursdays, the buckthorn will be picked up on Friday of the following week.